Matthew Spacie

 Matthew Spacie (born 19 January 1967) is India-based British entrepreneur, humanitarian, and a former international rugby player.
 Matthew is the co-founder of Cleartrip, a global online travel company.
 He is also the former chief operating officer (COO) of the travel group, Cox & Kings Ltd. He is the founder of Magic Bus (also known as the Magic Bus India Foundation), a non-governmental organisation working with children and youth taking them from childhood to livelihood.
+Magic Bus has 3 million young people in its programmes from some of the most impoverished backgrounds and has placed nearly 500,000 young people in sustainable employment making it one of the worlds largest livelihood non-profits in the world.
+Magic Bus has nearly 4,000 full time staff in six countries.

 He has been accorded numerous accolades including Member of the Order of the British Empire and Business Standard Social Entrepreneur of the Year 2018.